An official website of the State of Oregon

 You are here:

-Under HB 2021 the baseline determination for an Electricity Service Supplier is measured as an emissions intensity, on a per megawatt-hour bases.
+The baseline determination for an Electricity Service Supplier is measured as an emissions intensity, on a per megawatt-hour bases.
 The initial baseline is equivalent to 0.428 metric tons of carbon dioxide equivalent per megawatt-hour (MTCO2e/MWh).
-For a supplier certified under ORS 757.649 on or after the effective date of HB 2021 the baseline emissions level is adjusted downward to a level that reflects the progress made by other electricity service suppliers to meet the clean energy targets.
+For a supplier certified under ORS 757.649 on or after Sep.
+25, 2021, the effective date of the bill, the baseline emissions level is adjusted downward to a level that reflects the progress made by other electricity service suppliers to meet the clean energy targets.

 Detailed information on GHG emissions accounting and emission factors for use in Clean Energy Plan projections can be found below:

 DEQ must verify greenhouse gas emissions projected in utility clean energy plans for power sold to retail electricity consumers.
 After verification is complete, DEQ issues an order with its findings and notify the utility and the PUC.
 These orders are made available to the public here.

 A .gov website belongs to an official government organization in the United States.